istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 ## Install Istio with access to all external services by default

-An alternative to calling external services directly is to instruct Istio proxy to pass through the calls to all the external services.
+An alternative to calling external services directly is to instruct the Istio proxy to pass through the calls to all the external services.
 This option allows you to start evaluating Istio quickly, without controlling access to external services, and decide to [configure access to external services](#configuring-istio-external-services) later.